higlass/higlass/docs/view_config.rst

       },

 This will pull the chromosome sizes and autocomplete annotations for a higlass server.
 One can also tell the genome position search box to use chromosome files from an absolute location.
-This option would most often be used with the `hideAvailableAssemblies` option:
+This option would most often be used with the `hideAvailableAssemblies` option to hide the dropdown of available assemblies:

 .. code-block:: javascript